chilah/My-learing-track/README.md

 # 📅 My learning track
 Since 5 February 2019

+# 5 March 2019
+After finish Prework session 👀 i got back to React again and It still make me confused 🤣
+- When using a stateless function component DONT FORGET to add `props` as a parameter
+- NO `this.props` ✍ in stateless function component

 # 1 March 2019
 - Add feature scroll smooth when click on the navbar. 👊
 - Pair Programming challenge on Codewar with Eri. 😁